ovska/FlameCsv/docs/docs/examples.md

 ### .NET types

-The simplest way to read CSV is to use the static @"FlameCsv.CsvReader" class.
-Most likely you can pass the data source as the first parameter to `Read` or `ReadAsync` and find a suitable overload.
-If the `options`-parameter is omitted (or `null`), @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" is used.
+Use the static @"FlameCsv.CsvReader" class for reading CSV data.
+The `Read` and `ReadAsync` methods accept various data sources and return an enumerable that works with `foreach` or LINQ.
+When `options` is omitted (or `null`), @"FlameCsv.CsvOptions`1.Default?displayProperty=nameWithType" is used.

 The `Read` and `ReadAsync` methods return an enumerable-object that can be used with `foreach` or LINQ.

-Thanks to the power of C# generics, all APIs can be used with data both @"System.Char?text=char" and @"System.Byte?text=byte" interchangeably.
-The library expects bytes to represent UTF-8 text, so it can be used with ASCII data as well.
+The library supports both @"System.Char?text=char" (UTF-16) and @"System.Byte?text=byte" (UTF-8) data through C# generics.
+For bytes, the library expects UTF-8 encoded text (which includes ASCII).

 The synchronous methods accept common .NET data types: @"System.String", @"System.ReadOnlyMemory`1".
 These types are converted internally to a @"System.Buffers.ReadOnlySequence`1", which can also be used directly.